 Learn to Surf with a Private Lesson

-Get all of the attention and care you need for riding some of Santa Cruz’ awesome waves.
+Get all of the attention and care you need for riding some of Santa Cruz’s awesome waves.
 Your professional and certified instructor will make sure you’re confident in technique, familiar with the ins and outs of surf etiquette, and that you have fun!
-Other courses available.
+Other courses are available.

 Private Surfing Instruction